 As more competitors on the landscape compete for keywords and "airspace", it’s now more important than ever to explore new ways to engage and communicate with your target demographic and community

 Marketing has come a long way since those smoky days in the Mad Men-style advertising board rooms.
-It has, at one point or another, revolved around each and every medium that has engaged us as humans, from newspapers and radio to television, and now, the internet and social media.
+It has, at one point or another, revolved around each medium that has engaged us as humans, from newspapers and radio to television, and now, the internet and social media.

 What we used to call "traditional marketing" (the direct mail and radio/TV advertising) has now morphed into "digital marketing," a way to reach people where they are: online.
-Digital marketing these days covers a wide swath of channels: search engines, social media and email, among others.
+Digital marketing these days covers a wide swath of channels: search engines, social media, and email, among others.

 As the marketing experts at HubSpot say: marketing is about answering this fundamental question: "Where, when, and how does our consumer want to communicate with our business?"